ydchen0806/dbMiM/README.md

 ### Pre-training Dataset: Region of FAFB

 The FAFB region dataset is used for pre-training.
 Please follow the instructions provided in the paper to acquire and preprocess this dataset.
 You can download it from the Hugging Face [EM Pretrain Dataset](https://huggingface.co/datasets/cyd0806/EM_pretrain).
-Use the subfolder FAFB_hdf to match the paper's settings, or use additional relevant data to achieve better results.
+Use the subfolder `FAFB_hdf` to match the paper's settings, or use additional relevant data to achieve better results.

+To use this dataset, please refer to the license provided [here](#license-important-).

 ### Segmentation Dataset: CREMI